Same-sex marriage (SSM) in New Mexico:

 "... state's marriage statutes are gender neutral and do not expressly prohibit Dona Ana County from issuing marriage licenses to same-gender couples."

 County Clerks' oath of office includes a clause requiring them to obey the U.S. Constitution.
 Thus, he may have also have reviewed the U.S. Supreme Court's ruling in Windsor v.
-U.S. and concluded from Justice Kennedy's ruling that the equal access and protection clauses of the 14th Amendment of the U.S. Constitution guarantees that all couples -- both opposite-sex and same-sex -- have a constitutional right to purchase marriage licenses, as long as they meet the age and consignuity -- i.e. they are not too closely related genetically -- requirements of the New Mexico marriage act.
+U.S. and concluded from Justice Kennedy's ruling that the equal protection clause of the 14th Amendment of the U.S. Constitution guarantees that all couples -- both opposite-sex and same-sex -- have a constitutional right to purchase marriage licenses, as long as they meet the age and consignuity -- i.e. they are not too closely related genetically -- requirements of the New Mexico marriage act.

 As the news spread, dozens of same-sex couples rushed to the courthouse in Las Cruces on AUG-21 to pick up their licenses.
 Char Ullman, 51, an author and Associate Professor of anthropology was grading dissertations in a coffee shop when her partner, Carrie Hamblen, 45, sent her an email asking "You want to get married?"
 She rushed home, bushed her teeth and headed to the court house.
 They were one of the first same-sex couples to obtain a marriage license, Ullman said: